Sport

 The participation of girls with a non-Western migration background is relatively low.
 For example, 40 percent of girls with a non-Western migration background are members of a sports club, compared to 65 percent of boys with a non-Western migration background and three quarters of boys and girls without a migration background.

-- A new phase of life: sports and exercise compete with homework, social media, friends and family responsibilities.
-The nearby social environment: family, friends, recruiting through well-known channels and faces and activities close to home have a major influence on sports and exercise participation and the sports experience.
-Expertise of the supervisor: a female supervisor who has been around the neighborhood for some time and has a creating a bond of trust is preferable.
-A social and flexible sports and exercise offering: it is motivating to leave room for other activities and the opportunity to catch up with each other.
+- A new phase of life: sports and exercise compete with homework, social media, girlfriends and responsibilities within the family.
+The immediate social environment: family, friends, recruiting via familiar channels and faces and activities close to home have a major influence on sports and exercise participation and the sports experience.